-There is a great deal of content in data governance.
+There is a great deal of content in data governance and data intelligence.
 And there needs to be agreement on what we are governing.
 There are 12 key areas of content which we will cover in this blog post.
 We will explain the terminology that we use.
 You may have different terminology and that is fine.
 But it is important within your organization to agree on the terminology before there is confusion or frustration.
 In 2018, we did a blog post on content for higher education institutions.
 We thought we would update the post and do a more detailed post for all types of organizations.

 Here are the content areas: